 Three days spent amount the Rockies and the pine trees…

-I was starting a month long gig house/ dog sitting in Boulder, Colorado that next week that would prevent me from going away camping for four long weeks.
-Since my psychic had told me I needed to meditate for three hours between the mountains and the water and I was mere hours from Estes Park, I decided to spend the weekend in Rocky Mountain National Park.
+I was starting a month long gig house sitting in Boulder, Colorado the next week that would prevent me from going away camping for four long weeks.
+Since I was mere hours from Estes Park, I decided to spend the weekend in Rocky Mountain National Park.

 I was still staying at the communal house at the time and my host told me of a town called Ward I could stop at on the way.
 “If your looking for long haired barefoot hippies it is towns like this one where you need to be going”.
 He told me that what separates Ward from all the hippie towns that became tourist hubs is that they pile trashed cars along the street entering town so that tourists think this isn’t a nice town worth stopping in.
 And it works!
 People pass these cars and decide against turning up the dirt hill that leads into the charming village.
 Granted my van could not climb the majority of the hills leading deeper into town, from my vantage point this was a town held in time living with simply the necessities.
 There was a general store, a library, a school, a post office, and one art gallery encircled by two or three dozen houses.
 Although the only people I encountered here were bicyclists passing through with short hair and shoes on their feet, it was a pretty neat town to check out.